Evasion Under Blockchain Sanctions: Downstream Fund Flow Analysis

 Cross-chain bridges have emerged as pivotal components within the cryptocurrency ecosystem, enabling users to seamlessly transfer assets and messages across disparate blockchain networks.
 Although these mechanisms facilitate interoperability and expand use cases, they also pose significant challenges to on-chain forensics and censorship efforts, as shown in Figure~\ref{fig:bridge}.

 \textbf{Plaintext Metadata.} Most cross-chain protocols disclose core transaction parameters in plaintext, including the destination chain identifier and the recipient address on the destination chain.
 In principle, these metadata enable analyzers to link an outgoing transaction on one chain to its corresponding incoming transaction on another.
 However, a lack of standardization across bridging protocols, especially when destination chains are non-\ac{EVM}-compatible, hampers this process.
-Even identifiers for the same blockchain can vary between services built on top of the same underlying infrastructure.
-For instance, \href{https://etherscan.io/address/0x77b2043768d28E9C9aB44E1aBfC95944bcE57931}{Stargate: Pool Native} uses 0x75e8 (30184) to represent the Base blockchain, while \href{https://etherscan.io/address/0x5c7BCd6E7De5423a257D81B442095A1a6ced35C5}{Across Protocol: Ethereum Spoke Pool V2} uses 0x2105 (8453), the former adopting the Endpoint ID and the latter using the Chain ID defined by LayerZero\footnote{\url{https://docs.layerzero.network/v2/deployments/deployed-contracts}}.
+Even identifiers for the same blockchain can vary between services built on top of both \ac{EVM}-compatible underlying infrastructures.
+For instance, \href{https://etherscan.io/address/0x77b2043768d28E9C9aB44E1aBfC95944bcE57931}{``Stargate: Pool Native''} uses 0x75e8 (30184) to represent the Base blockchain, while \href{https://etherscan.io/address/0x5c7BCd6E7De5423a257D81B442095A1a6ced35C5}{``Across Protocol: Ethereum Spoke Pool V2''} uses 0x2105 (8453).
+The former adopts the Endpoint ID defined by LayerZero\footnote{\url{https://docs.layerzero.network/v2/deployments/deployed-contracts}} and the latter uses the common Chain ID\footnote{\url{https://chainlist.org/}}.
 Such inconsistencies necessitate the development of custom parsers for each bridge implementation, significantly increasing the effort required to integrate, interpret, and verify metadata across platforms.